boveus/hyrax-wiki/Actors.md

-When you create or update a work in curation_concerns, there are a number of processing steps involved.
-These processing steps are broken out into classes called Actors.
+When you create or update a work in curation_concerns, there are a number of processing steps involved, and a specific format for doing so.
+This format is a [stack (last in, first out)](https://en.wikipedia.org/wiki/Stack_(abstract_data_type)).
+Each frame does one thing, and the whole stack must be executed in the order it's written in.

+Each processing step, or frame, is broken out into a class called an Actor.
+They do common tasks like add a work to a collection, add a work to another work, assign a representative file to work, and apply order to a work.

-Code that wishes to use the whole list of actors should call `CurationConcerns::CurationConcern.actor.` That method returns an instance of `CurationConcerns::ActorStack`, which is the list of operations to perform to create or update a Work.
+Code that wishes to use the whole stack of actors should call `CurationConcerns::CurationConcern.actor.` That method returns an instance of `CurationConcerns::ActorStack`, which is the full list of operations to perform to create or update a Work.

 This `ActorStack` is instantiated by an `ActorFactory`.
 The default factory is: `CurationConcerns::ActorFactory`, but you can change it by setting `CurationConcerns::CurationConcern.actor_factory=`.
 For example, Sufia wants to use its own factory, so it sets `CurationConcerns::CurationConcern.actor_factory = Sufia::ActorFactory`